Crazy Flavorful Steak with Herby Vinegar Sauce

 - Let the steak rest for 5-10 minutes before slicing so the juices can redistribute.

-I love this over fluffy white rice, but you can substitute brown rice, quinoa, or any other grain you love.
-If you’re going grain-free, this is delicious over a bed of baby spinach or thinly sliced lacinato kale.
+I love this over fluffy white rice, but you can substitute brown rice, quinoa, whatever you like.

-Get creative with rice bowl toppings!
+Like with any rice bowl, get creative with the toppings!
 A few ideas: sliced avocado, halved cherry tomatoes, grilled corn, black beans, or sautéed zucchini and yellow squash.

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
 We love seeing what you’re up to in the kitchen!